Reykjavik : the Capital City

 Viðey is a small island off the north shore of the city.
 It is home to one of the oldest Reykjavik buildings – the Videyjarstofa house 1755.
 There is a ferry to the island where there are hiking trails and bike tours.
 There are many birds inhabiting the island and it is home to Yoko Ono’s famous Peace Tower which lights the skies in the winter.

-Perlan or the Pearl is a large dome shaped structure on top of a hill near Reykjavik domestic airport.
+Perlan or the Pearl is a large dome shaped structure on top of 4 water tanks, on top of a hill near Reykjavik domestic airport.
 There is a posh restaurant at the top and a Saga museum at the bottom.
-It is possible to get onto the roof for some great views of the surrounding area.
-There is a mock geyser in the grounds nearby but don’t miss the real thing.
+It is possible to get onto the roof for some great views of the surrounding area – for a fee.
+There is a mock geyser inside the Perlan and also in the grounds nearby but don’t miss the real thing.
+The Ice Cave museum is also highly recommended, but don’t miss the real thing.